-If you are an expectant parent, twins are often a happy surprise.
-But when you learn that your twins are mono mono—or sharing the same amniotic sac and placenta—the news can be both scary and exciting.
-That was the case for us when we got the news we were having mono mono twin girls.
+If you’re an expectant parent, twins often come as a delightful surprise.
+But when you discover that your twins are mono mono, meaning they share the same amniotic sac and placenta, it’s a mix of thrilling and nerve-wracking emotions.
+That’s precisely the rollercoaster of feelings my husband, Dave, and I experienced when we learned we were having mono mono twin girls.

-Before we get into it, let me first share a crazy story with you.
+But before we dive into all the ins and outs, let me share a wild and crazy story with you.

-Our ultrasound technician, Savannah, broke the news to us by saying, “You know you’re having twins right?”
+Savannah, Our ultrasound technician, caught us off guard when she casually said, “You know you’re having twins, right?”

-Now that Dave and I have almost passed out (thanks Savannah!), all the questions came flooding in…
+Now that Dave and I have almost passed out (thanks, Savannah!), all the questions flooded in…

 - What are mono mono twins?